MicrosoftDocs/visualstudio-docs/docs/azure/overview-azure-integration.md

 The following screenshot shows a typical Visual Studio dialog where you can browse and search existing Azure resources.

-1. You can filter by Azure subscription using the drop-down
+1. You can filter by Azure subscription using the dropdown list
 2. You can group the found instances either by Resource Group or by Resource Type (which effectively gives you a flat list)
 3. You can search by the resource name